Empire State Plaza: 2017 microgrid electric project

-In May 2017, New York Gov. Andrew Cuomo's administration announced the state would later in the year begin construction on a new microgrid that would provide power to the Empire State Plaza.
+In May 2017, New York Governor Andrew Cuomo's administration announced the state would later in the year begin construction on a new microgrid that would provide power to the Empire State Plaza.
 The new microgrid project is expected to produce 90% of the complex's yearly electric energy needs.
 The Cuomo administration said the project should save the state $2.7 million in annual energy costs and cut down on greenhouse emissions.
 The project will use natural gas-fired turbine generators.

 Architecture

+Overview

 The Empire State Plaza consists of various steel and reinforced concrete buildings, all clad in imported stone (except The Egg, which fully exposes its concrete structure).
 The buildings are placed on a 6-story stone-clad Main Platform, supported by more than 25,000 steel pilings driven an average of 70 ft into soft glacial clay deposits underlying the site.
+The exterior columns and narrow windows of the buildings resemble the style of the World Trade Center towers in New York City, which were completed around the same time.

 The placement of starkly abstract geometric building forms on a monolithic plaza is said to represent Rockefeller's concept of architecture as similar to sculpture.
-The exterior columns and narrow windows of the buildings resemble the style of the World Trade Center towers in New York City, which were completed around the same time.
+The plaza as a whole is an example of Modern architecture, with all buildings but The Egg being built in the International Style.
+The Egg is built in the Brutalist style.

+The scale of the buildings in the plaza is imposing, and the complex is the most easily recognizable aspect of the Albany skyline.
+The 44-story Corning Tower is the tallest building in New York State outside of New York City, and features an observation deck on its 42nd floor.
+It is free and open to the public on weekdays.
+However, it does not feature a 360-degree view because it has no windows on the west side.

+The Main Platform of the plaza itself is one of the largest buildings in the world.
+The complex incorporates 240,000,000 cuft of concrete, clad with 600,000 cuft of stone imported from many locations on three continents.
+A detailed walking tour guide can be downloaded, describing the many varieties of stone and concrete used in construction.

+The Swan Street Building is more than a quarter of a mile long (400 meters), and modeled partly on Pharaoh Hatshepsut's Temple at Deir el-Bahri, Egypt.

+Originally, hundreds of Norway maples were planted; today, they have been classified as invasive plant species by the State of New York.

+The plaza also features an outdoor ice skating rink during the winter on one of the plaza's reflecting pools.

+Buildings

 Wallace Harrison served as supervising architect for the entire project, with other associated firms as listed below.
 The buildings constituting the plaza include: